DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 _Just how much magic power this angel holds to carry on like that_

-For foreign gods the organ that produces magic power, is not capable of invoking magic directly.
+For sidhes the organ that produces magic power, is not capable of invoking magic directly.
 Therefore they have to make magic tools to serve as their weapons, that are capable of creating pseudo magic spells.

 "The efficiency of magic tools is hardly high.